sanjarcode/attend_lecture_bot/README.md

 ## What
-A bot(bunch of scripts) that attends lectures on Google Meet for you.
+A bot(bunch of scripts) that attends lectures on Google Meet.

 ## Why
 Lets you have time for studying things that really matter.